brianbuccola/brianbuccola.github.io/_posts/2017-03-19-how-to-build-and-install-st-suckless-simple-terminal-from-source-on-arch-linux.md

 ...to create a patch `st-copyurl-bb.diff` in the base package directory (alongside the other three patches).

-Then I added this patch to the end of the `_patches` variable, updated the hashes with `updpkgsums`, and re-ran `makepkg -si`, and everything worked out great.
+Then I added this patch to the end of the `_patches` array, updated the hashes with `updpkgsums`, and re-ran `makepkg -si`, and everything worked out great.

 So far, I'm extremely happy with st. It's especially great to have a full range of colors in vim with minimal hassle, by adding these lines to my `vimrc`: